mifi/lossless-cut/docs/troubleshooting.md

 If the output file name has special characters that get replaced by underscore (`_`), try to turn off ["Sanitize"](https://github.com/mifi/lossless-cut/issues/889) in the "Output file names" editor in the "Export options" dialog.
 Note that this will cause special characters like `/` to be preserved.
 Some characters are not supported in some operating systems, so be careful. using `/` or `\` can be used to create a folder structure from your segments when exported.

+## Preview / playback problems

+If you have a problem playing back a particular file inside LosslessCut (**before cutting/modifying it**), please look at the following suggestions:

+### File not supported

+If you're getting a message saying that the file must be converted to a supported format, this means that LosslessCut's built-in player isn't able to play back that particular file.
+As a work-around LosslessCut has an FFmpeg-assisted software decoding playback which can be activated from the menu: *File* -> *Convert to supported format*.

+### Preview is completely black/blank, corrupted or just won't play back

+If you have a problem with the playback, this probably means that Chromium (which LosslessCut uses for playback) doesn't support your particular file (maybe it's 10-bit). [#2228](https://github.com/mifi/lossless-cut/discussions/2228), [#1767](https://github.com/mifi/lossless-cut/discussions/1767), [#2307](https://github.com/mifi/lossless-cut/issues/2307) [#2648](https://github.com/mifi/lossless-cut/issues/2648).

+LosslessCut uses the same video player that is used by Chrome.
+You can try to open the file in Chrome and see if it shows the same problem there.
+If the file has the same problem in Chrome, it means **I cannot fix the problem**.
+However you can try:

+1. If H265/HEVC file, go to settings and disable or enable "Hardware HEVC decoding".
+2. Use FFmpeg-assisted software decoding playback by going to *File* -> *Convert to supported format*

+### Low quality / blurry playback

+Some formats or codecs are not natively supported by LosslessCut's built in player, and LosslessCut will automatically use FFmpeg-assisted software decoding to playback in a lower quality.
+For better playback you may convert these files to a different format from the menu: *File -> Convert to supported format*.
+Note that this will not affect the output from LosslessCut, it is only used for playback, see [#88](https://github.com/mifi/lossless-cut/issues/88).

 ## Linux specific issues

 - If the app crashes on startup or you get an error like `FATAL:setuid_sandbox_host.cc(157)] The SUID sandbox helper binary was found, but is not configured correctly...`, try to run it as `./lossless-cut --no-sandbox`.
 See [#258](https://github.com/mifi/lossless-cut/issues/258) and [#2614](https://github.com/mifi/lossless-cut/issues/2614)